Council for British Archaeology — East Midlands Group: Archaeology for all

 back to medieval times in some cases.
 All

-the winter, and plotting of their distribution
+over the winter, and plotting of their

-More than 7,700 sherds of pottery and
+Roughly 10,000 sherds of pottery and other

-suggests that a previously unidentified
+distribution suggests that a previously

-other finds have been found from the
+finds have been found in the pits from the

-Roman settlement existed in the centre of
+unidentified Roman settlement existed in

 Roman period onwards, as well as post-

-Bingham, near the church.
+the centre of Bingham, near the church.

-Most of the pottery has now been identified by specialists.
+Much of the pottery has now been identified by specialists.
 The medieval assemblage gives a good indication of where

 people were living in Bingham immediately after the Norman Conquest.
 It looks as though there are also some Anglo